-The remaining credits beyond those listed above are free electives, which can be taken for letter grade or pass/fail (see p.
-6 for more on the pass/fail issue).
+The remaining credits beyond those listed above are free electives, which can be taken for letter grade or pass/fail.

 ACADEMIC ADVISING

 Shortly after your arrival at Georgia Tech or when you declare Biology as your major, you will be assigned an academic advisor.
 Advisor assignments are by last name as follows: